Internet pornography: Linklists

-Usenet

-Another free source of pornography on the internet are the Usenet newsgroups that were the first home to such material.
-Newsgroups tend to be poorly organized and flooded with content that is off-topic or spam.
-Commercial software and websites are available that allow browsing the images or videos on newsgroups, sometimes with galleries of thumbnail images.

 Peer-to-peer

 Peer-to-peer file sharing networks provide another form of free access to pornography.
 While such networks have been associated largely with the illegal sharing of copyrighted music and movies, the sharing of pornography has also been a popular use for file sharing.
 Many commercial sites have recognized this trend and have begun distributing free samples of their content on peer-to-peer networks.

 Viewership

 As of 2011, the majority of viewers of online pornography were men; women tended to prefer romance novels and erotic fan fiction.
 Women comprised about one quarter to one third of visitors to popular pornography websites, but were only 2% of subscribers to pay sites.
 Subscribers with female names were flagged as signs of potential credit card fraud, because "so many of these charges result in an angry wife or mother demanding a refund for the misuse of her card."